 About Bill Schindler

-You might recognize Bill from The Great Human Race on National Geographic, where he put early human survival skills to the test, or from The Modern Stone Age Family on Curiosity Stream, where he explores what it really means to eat like our ancestors.
-His expertise has also been featured on WIRED, where he’s demonstrated everything from making stone tools to turning garden weeds into gourmet meals.
+You might recognize Bill from The Great Human Race on National Geographic, where he put early human survival skills to the test, or from The Modern Stone Age Family on CuriosityStream, where he explores what it truly means to eat like our ancestors.
+His expertise has also been featured by WIRED, where he has demonstrated everything from making stone tools to turning garden weeds into nourishing meals.
+Bill has appeared across major media outlets including CNN, Fox News, and the BBC.

 Man smiling outdoors in casual gray T-shirt